zenodeapp/pairwise-alignments/README.md

    cd submodules/substitution-matrices
    ```

-2. Now, head over to the README.md file found in the [submodules/substitution-matrices](/submodules)-folder and continue from step 1 to 5 (skip step 2) found in the `Getting Started`-section.
+2. Now, head over to the README.md file found in the [submodules/substitution-matrices](/submodules) folder and continue from step 1 to 5 (exclude step 2).

    > TIP: follow the TL;DR for a quick setup!

-   > NOTE: make sure you edit the files inside the submodule's folder and not in the root folder!
+   > CAUTION: be sure to remain inside the submodule's folder while following the guideline!

-3. Once you've got the SubstitutionMatrices contract set up, `cd` back into the `pairwise-alignments` root folder:
+3. Once you've got the SubstitutionMatrices-contract set up, `cd` back into the `pairwise-alignments`' root folder:

    ```
    cd ../..